michelin/kstreamplify/README.md

 ## Contribution

 We welcome contributions from the community!
 Before you get started, please take a look at our [contribution guide](https://github.com/michelin/spring-kafka-streams/blob/master/CONTRIBUTING.md) to learn about our guidelines and best practices.
-We appreciate your help in making Spring Kafka Streams a better library for everyone.
+We appreciate your help in making Kstreamplify a better library for everyone.